ats-tandjoeng7/Crowdfunding-ETL/README.md

 ![Table 4](./Data/email_backers_remaining_goal_amount.png)

 ## Summary
 All deliverables have been completed and summarized according to Module 8 assignment requirements, including the analysis bonus challenges by using SQL queries.
-I tried my best to avoid ambiguous referencing when writing the SQL queries.
+I also tried my best to ensure our databases were well structured and avoid ambiguous referencing when writing the SQL queries.
 The refactored SQL scripts for accomplishing the bonus challenges can be referred in [crowdfunding_SQL_Analysis.sql](./Queries/crowdfunding_SQL_Analysis.sql).

 ## References
 [Database model](https://en.wikipedia.org/wiki/Database_model)\